 - daclatasvir (Daklinza)

-Paritaprevir was a drug only available as part of the combination drugs Viekira Pak and Technivie.
+Paritaprevir was a drug available only as part of the combination drugs Viekira Pak and Technivie.

 Some brand names of ribavirin have also been discontinued.
 These include: